JaapSuter/jaapsuter.github.com/_posts/2009-4-29-garbage-collection.markdown

 > To me, "ownership and lifetime" is an important concept in software engineering.
 When is something
 > created, when is it destroyed and what higher level object is accountable for it?
 Garbage collection
-> offers ONE answer to the question of ownership and lifetime: Everyone referencing something share
+> offers _one_ answer to the question of ownership and lifetime: Everyone referencing something share
 > ownership and the lifetime lasts until it can't be referred to anymore.
 >
 > I feel that having only one answer to the ownership and lifetime question is very